ember-learn/ember-blog/content/ember-1-11-1-released.md

 ### Incorrect Assertion for {{each foos itemControler='bar'}}

-During the 1.11.0 cycle an issue regarding `{{each}}` with prototype extensions disabled was reported.
+During the 1.11.0 cycle, an issue was reported regarding `{{each}}` when prototype extensions were turned off.
 The solution to that issue was to add a much more helpful assertion when an `ArrayController`'s model did not have `Ember.Array` mixed into it.
 Unfortunately, this assertion also was triggered when the model was simply `undefined`.
 The assertion has been updated to ignore falsey `model`'s in 1.11.1.